Jesse-js/playlists/README.md

 ```
 If you use Sail, please keep the username `sail` and the password as `password`.
 In the case of Sail, ensure that no other applications are using port `3306` for the MySQL database.

-If you are using Linux and are using Docker Desktop you must run the following command:
+If you are using Linux and are using Docker Desktop you must run the following command.
+If you are not using Docker Desktop for Linux, you may skip this step.
 ```
 docker context use default
 ```